scroll-tech/zktrie/types/README.md

 ```

-Notice all field and compressed field are represented as **big endian** integer.
+Notice all fields and compressed fields are represented as **big endian** integer.

 ### A parent node in account trie: